elugabriel/machine-learning/Bank_data_analysis/README.md

 • Measure the impact of the independent the variables on the target variable, y.
 Due to space constraints, we use only selected attributes in addressing each of the research questions.

 Descriptive statistics are the numerical and graphical techniques used to organise, present, and analyse data.
-One way to gain insight into data values is by computing the standard measures of central tendency – mean, median and mode
+One way to gain insight into data values is by computing the standard measures of central tendency – mean, median and mode is shown in the table below

 ![Statistical relation ](images/data_table.jpg)